hindutva/hindutva.github.io/rivals/academia/articles/witzel-dossier.md

 Now, if I were Witzel, I would say that his statement that the heavy-handedness of Allies caused some Germans to conceal Nazi war criminals smacks of negationist sympathies.

 Anyhow, one cannot help noticing that whereas on one hand, Witzel is very careful in distinguishing guilty Germans from non-guilty Germans, on the other hand he often does not consider it necessary in hedging his sweeping negative stereotypical remarks about Indian Americans with words such as ‘some’ or ‘few’.
-He taints <span style="text-decoration:underline;">all</span> of them with labels and denigrates all of them with stereotypical statements in some of his stereotypical remarks.
+He taints <u>all</u> of them with labels and denigrates all of them with stereotypical statements in some of his stereotypical remarks.
 >
 ### 7.3 Quoting Nazi Indologists: